Reetika12795/RoboticProject_2022/README.md

 #### Control node

-* For the final step we launch the control node of the turtlebot that allows it to stay between the two detected lines :
+* For the final step we launch the control node of the turtlebot that allows it to stay between the two detected lines

-launch the command on your 'remote PC'
+launch the command on your 'Remote PC'
 ```bash
 roslaunch turtlebot3_autorace_driving turtlebot3_autorace_control_lane.launch
 ```